near/wallet-selector/README.md

   wallets: Array<BuiltInWalletId>;
   // Network ID matching that of your dApp.
   networkId: NetworkId;
-  contract: {
   // Account ID of the Smart Contract used for 'view' and 'signAndSendTransaction' calls.
   contractId: string;
   // Optional: Specify limited access to particular methods on the Smart Contract. methodNames?: Array<string>;
-  };
   ui?: {
     // Optional: Specify light/dark theme for UI.
 Defaults to the browser configuration when
     // omitted or set to 'auto'.